 A holster is the first thing most people think about when it comes to a decent tactical belt setup.
 Your holster is probably the most important part of your gear, so look for one that meets all your needs and can hold up against heavy use.

 A good holster will keep your gun secure and at the ready so that you can access it quickly in an emergency situation.
-Your holster will also affect the draw speed of your gun weapon which can mean the difference of life and death in a combat situation.
+Your holster will also affect the draw speed of your gun weapon which can mean the difference between life and death in a combat situation.

 A drop leg holster provides quick access to the gun weapon, but it can be cumbersome in certain situations and it can affect your mobility a lot.
 While a belt-mounted holster provides a more stable position for the gun weapon but it can be more of a hassle to access with body armor.

-2. Magazine pouches
+2. Magazine Pouches

 Now the second most important piece of gear you should put on your battle belt is your magazine pouches.
 Your ammo is what will allow you to take out the enemy.